TosbackCgusBridge-Bot/CGUs-versions/Zoopla/Privacy Policy.md

 Zoopla Privacy Policy

-Zoopla Property Group Plc (“**Zoopla**”, **we** or **us**) are committed to protecting and respecting your privacy.
+Zoopla Property Group Plc ("**Zoopla**", **we** or **us**) are committed to protecting and respecting your privacy.

 This policy (together with our terms of use and any other documents referred to in it) sets out the basis on which any personal information we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal information and how we will treat it.
 By visiting this website you are accepting and consenting to the practices described in this policy.

 We may amend this privacy policy at any time.
 Any changes we may make will be posted on this page, so please check back frequently.
 Your continued use of our website(s) will constitute your acceptance of, and agreement to, any changes to the privacy policy.

-For the purpose of the Data Protection Act 1998 (the Act), the data controllers are Zoopla Property Group Plc of 65 Southwark Street, London, SE1 0HR and Archant Ltd of Prospect House, Rouen Road, Norwich, NR1 1RE.
-Zoopla Property Group Plc, the subsidiaries it controls and Archant Ltd and the subsidiaries it controls, are referred to in this privacy policy, collectively, as the Zoopla Group of Companies and the Archant Group of Companies and, individually, as a Zoopla Group Company and Archant.
+For the purpose of the Data Protection Act 1998 (the Act), the data controller is Zoopla Property Group Plc of The Cooperage, 5 Copper Row, London.
+SE1 2LH.
+Zoopla Property Group Plc and the subsidiaries it controls are referred to in this privacy policy, collectively, as the Zoopla Group of Companies and, individually, as a Zoopla Group Company.

 Information we may collect from you